graphistry/graphistry-cli/docs/azure.md

-# Graphistry on Azure: Environment Setup Instructions
+# Graphistry on Azure: Manual Environment Setup Instructions

 **DEPRECATION WARNING**:

+Get started more quickly and securely with [Graphistry in Azure Marketplace](azure_marketplace.md).

 We no longer recommend manually installing drivers via the original Graphistry-maintained bootstrap scripts.
-Instead, we now recommend using deep learning and RAPIDS base images.
-These instructions will be updated to reflect the emerging community best practices here.
+Instead, we now recommend using [Graphistry in Azure Marketplace](azure_marketplace.md) which has been preconfigured, and for advanced manual enterprise users, to use the [MS DSVM (Ubuntu) base image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro).

 # Deprecated instructions